pnepe6/es6-rollup-boilerplate/README.md

 ### Bring up to date
 Git structure of this module library allow to update main dependencies from master branch, these represent the major update each sub-project need to have in order to stay sustainable.
 Please refer to abstraction level list below before any update.

-#### Level abstraction:
-This module sample is constitued of different abstraction level.
-These level are adapted to different project application, from simple js project to ES6 defined or React defined project.
-- level 0 : git branch master (init project)
-- level 1 : git branch es6 (es6 code with internal dependencies)
-- level 2 : git branch react (es6 and react jsx code with/without internal and external dependencies)

 #### Main dev dependencies
 Find below a quick list of package.json dependencies you have to maintain in priority (not exhaustive list of package.json dependencies)